Development of numerical methods for nonlinear hybrid stochastic functional differential equations with infinite delay: Explicit scheme and convergence

 \section{Explicit scheme and convergence}

-In this section, we propose an explicit numerical method for type-(A) SFDE \eqref{TSFDE} and establish its strong convergence to the exact solution.
-As a consequence, we also obtain the strong convergence of the numerical solutions of \eqref{TSFDE} to the exact solution of \eqref{ISFDE}.
+This section is devoted to constructing an explicit numerical scheme for HSFDEswID \eqref{ISFDE} and establishing its strong convergence theory.
+This section first constructs an easily implementable numerical scheme for \eqref{TSFDE}, establishes the boundedness of the $2p$th moment of the numerical solution, and then proves the strong convergence of the numerical solution to the exact of \eqref{TSFDE}.
+By the bridge of Lemma \ref{lemma3.1}, we further yield the desired convergence of the numerical solution to the exact of \eqref{ISFDE}.

-Throughout the paper, $C$ denotes a generic positive constant whose value may vary from line to line, and $C_\zeta$ is used to emphasize the dependence on the parameter $\zeta$.
-The first step in designing the appropriate numerical scheme is to estimate the growth rates of $f$ and $g$.
-By Assumption \ref{Lip}, we choose a increasing function $\G: \RR_+ \to \RR_+$ such that $\G(R) \to +\infty$ as $R \to +\infty$ and